ot4i/CP4I-OSSM/ace/designerflows-no-tracing/ReadMe.md

 This will add the annotation `sidecar.istio.io/inject: 'true'` to the ACE deployment metadata, which in turn will allow for envoy sidecar injection.

+Once all details are filled out, hit the *Create* button.

 ## Remove ACE network policy
 The ACE operator creates a Network Policy for each new ACE deployment.
 This Network Policy overrides the Network Policy implemented by OSSM (which blocks all non-Istio traffic to the namespace) and allows direct access to the ACE pods via an OpenShift Route (also created by the ACE operator).